PetkoGotsov/Angular-DataTable/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

+The project consists of several modules, including DataTablesModule and HttpClientModule declared in app.module.ts so they can be used globally across the application.
+The components used are users and products components.
+Users, products and filtering services used for configuring the datasets from external APIs.
+The components' static declaration consists of *ng tags for displaying the data in tabular view using angular datatables and a form which is used for editing elements.
+The components' definitions make use of their own respective services to fetch data as well as initialize the DataTables.Settings including the table columns definitions.
+The ReactiveFormsModule is used for configuring inline updating of rows.
+The public APIs with data do not offer these capabilities, so a filtering service is used for filtering, sorting, paginating the data on the front-end.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.